 Assets, technical provisions and other liabilities are valued in the Company's Solvency II Balance Sheet according to Solvency II regulations.
-The principle that underlies the valuation methodology for Solvency II purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arms length transaction.
+The principle that underlies the valuation methodology for Solvency II purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arm's length transaction.

-At 31 December 2016, the Company's excess of assets over liabilities is £3,943 million on a Solvency II basis which is £1,381 million higher than the value under IFRS as presented in the Company's financial statements.
+At 31 December 2017, the Company's excess of assets over liabilities is £3,848 million on a Solvency II basis which is £1,143 million higher than the value under IFRS as presented in the Company's financial statements.
 The difference is primarily driven by the overall value of technical provisions being lower on a Solvency II basis.
+This is due to prudential margins held under IFRS not being required for Solvency II, and the separately required Solvency II risk margin being mostly offset by the transitional measure on technical provisions, which is £2,055 million at 31 December 2017.
 While the Company is required to hold an explicit risk margin for uncertainty under Solvency II, the regulations allow for certain transitional measures.
 The Company has taken advantage of a transitional measure in respect of technical provisions which allows the recognition of an asset calculated as the difference between the value of technical provisions under the current and previous solvency regimes.
-This transitional measure will apply for sixteen years, and the associated asset will be fully amortised over that period.
-The value of that asset at 31 December 2016 is £2.448 million.
+This transitional measure will apply until 31 December 2031, and the associated asset will be fully amortised over that period.